AmphetaminesCreative Modern Medical Business Card 43

 • Amphetamine: Amphetamine primarily increases the release and inhibits the reuptake of neurotransmitters like dopamine, norepinephrine, and serotonin.
 It produces stimulating effects, including increased alertness, energy, and focus.
 It is used medically to treat conditions like attention deficit hyperactivity disorder (ADHD) and narcolepsy.

 • Methamphetamine: Methamphetamine has a stronger and more pronounced stimulant effect on the central nervous system compared to amphetamine.
-It releases higher levels of dopamine, leading to a more intense “high” and euphoria.
+It releases higher dopamine levels, leading to a more intense “high” and euphoria.
 However, it is also associated with a higher risk of addiction, greater toxicity, and more severe side effects.

 3. Medical Uses: